-The Total Cost to Complete and all other weighted criteria factors for each respective Proposer will be entered into the weighted criteria formula to determine a total weighted criteria score.
+The Total Cost to Complete and other weighted criteria factors listed under Technical Proposal Evaluation Section for each respective Proposer will be entered into the weighted criteria formula to determine a total weighted criteria score.
 Each Total Cost to Complete will be analyzed relative to the other weighted criteria factors and compared against the confidential SCDOT Engineer's Estimate.
 SCDOT will analyze the Proposals to determine if an award is justified.
 Upon completion of the analysis, the closed session will be adjourned and a public announcement will be made at the time and date outlined in the Milestone Schedule.